Recreational cannabis is not legal in Florida. Only medical cannabis for qualifying patients with debilitating conditions is legal.

 Medical cannabis consumption is only allowed on private property out of public sight.

-No you may not.
+You may not.
 Medical cannabis is for qualifying patients only and is illegal to share with other patients or non-patients.

 Unfortunately, no. Insurance companies have not yet taken on supporting medical cannabis patients.